rsksmart/rif-relay-server/Readme.md

 #### How to develop

-If you need to modify resources inside this repository you can just make your modifications and then run `npm run build` to validate them.
+If you need to modify resources inside this repository first you need to run `npm run switchPostInstall enable` to enable husky and other checks, then run `npm install` to execute the post install hooks.
+After that you can just make your modifications and then run `npm run build` to validate them.
 After you are done with your changes you can publish them by creating a distributable version for the consumers.